TopLotteryOnline

 Jackpot odds are only one axis.
 Three others matter:

-- Ticket cost — a EuroMillions line (~€2.50) and a Powerball line ($2) buy very different jackpot chances than a $5 Mega Millions line or a €1 SuperEnalotto line.
+• Ticket cost — a €0.50 BonoLoto bet, a Lotofácil bet (R$3.50), an El Gordo bet (€1.50), a €1 La Primitiva or SuperEnalotto line, an AU$1.50 Oz Lotto line and a €2.20 France Loto grid buy very different jackpot chances than a EuroMillions line (~€2.50), a Powerball line ($2) or a $5 Mega Millions line.
 Cost per unit of jackpot chance is worth thinking about.

 So which lottery should you play?

 There is no single "best" — it depends on what you're optimising for.
-For the best realistic chance of winning any prize, EuroMillions leads.
-For the biggest possible headline jackpot with no cap, the US games and SuperEnalotto can go higher.
-For the lowest entry cost, SuperEnalotto's €1 line is the cheapest.
+For the best realistic chance of winning any prize, France Loto, El Gordo, La Primitiva, BonoLoto and Lotofácil lead by a wide margin.
+For the biggest possible headline jackpot with no cap, the US games and SuperEnalotto can go much higher.
+For the lowest entry cost, BonoLoto's €0.50 bet is the cheapest of all, ahead of the €1 SuperEnalotto and La Primitiva lines and Lotofácil's R$3.50 minimum bet — and BonoLoto is also the only game here drawn every day of the week.

 Frequently asked questions